cncf/tag-app-delivery/operator-wg/whitepaper-public-comment/README.md

 Being focused on the development and security of the operator there are steps that must be taken as an operator developer to ensure validation and proper security analysis has been done.
-Following the guidelines in the CNCF Cloud Native Security Whitepaper there is a clear lifecycle process which defines the [layers of concern](https://github.com/cncf/sig-security/blob/master/security-whitepaper/cloud-native-security-whitepaper.md#cloud-native-layers) for the operator developer.
-All three layers should be adhered to with a strict focus on the develop and distribute layers in the scope of the operator developer.
+Following the guidelines in the CNCF Cloud Native Security Whitepaper, there is a clear lifecycle process that defines the [layers of concern](https://github.com/cncf/sig-security/blob/master/security-whitepaper/cloud-native-security-whitepaper.md#cloud-native-layers) for the operator developer.
+All three layers should be adhered to with a strict focus on the development and distribution layers in the scope of the operator developer.
 There are many detailed guidelines in the development and distribution layers that will help to apply sound vulnerability analysis to supply chain to ensure